-HomeStreet Bank is a regional bank headquartered in Seattle, Washington serving residents in Washington, Oregon, California and Hawaii.
+HomeStreet Bank is a regional bank headquartered in Seattle, Washington serving residents in just 5 states.
+These are: Washington, Idaho, Oregon, California and Hawaii.

 HomeStreet Bank CD Rates + Account Details